-As of March 31, 2007, we had used approximately \$8.5 million of the net proceeds we received from our initial public offering to fund (1) clinical trials for IV APAP and Omigard and other research and development activities; (2) capital expenditures, primarily including equipment associated with the manufacturing of IV APAP; and (3) working capital and other general corporate purposes.
+As of March 31, 2008, we had used approximately \$58.6 million of the net proceeds we received from our initial public offering and registered direct offering to fund (i) clinical trials for Acetavance and Omigard and other research and development activities; (ii) capital expenditures, including equipment associated with the manufacturing of Acetavance and Omigard; and (iii) working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to in-license, acquire or invest in complementary businesses or products.
+Pursuant to the common stock purchase agreements with the investors in our registered direct offering completed in February 2008, unless otherwise approved by the holders of a majority of the stock issued in such offering and then held by such investor, the \$49.1 million net proceeds we received from the sale of the securities is limited in its use to (i) funding the clinical and preclinical development of our product candidates, including the funding of additional Phase III clinical trials to support the safety and efficacy of Acetavance in acute pain, but only if we decide to conduct such trials following any communications with the FDA, and any changes to our ongoing clinical trial of Acetavance in laparoscopic surgery, as appropriate, and (ii) for general corporate purposes, but only to the extent that the additional Acetavance clinical trials, or modifications to the ongoing clinical trial of Acetavance, as described in clause (i) of this sentence, have been fully funded or amounts required for those items have been reserved.
 We cannot specify with certainty all of the particular uses for the net proceeds from our initial public offering.
 The amount and timing of our expenditures will depend on several factors, including the progress of our clinical trials and commercialization efforts as well as the amount of cash used in our operations.
 Accordingly, our management will have broad discretion in the application of the net proceeds.